-Our office has many opportunities for current students, faculty and staff to get involved in community initiatives.
+The College of Engineering offers many opportunities for current students, faculty and staff to get involved in community initiatives.
 We also partner with and provide services to many local community organizations interested in STEM education.
-Please see the information below to see how you can get involved.

 Throughout the year, our office participates in dozens of events and initiatives where students are needed.
 From mentoring and tutoring to one-day event volunteering, students can impact the lives of others in the local community.
 Here are just some of the opportunities for involvement: